Let me show you which ones are America’s elite fishing destinations, where the welcome is as warm as the fishing spots are cool.

 Montauk also provides scenic lighthouses and state parks, ideal for nature lovers and anglers alike.

-Why It’s One of the Best: Renowned for striped bass and its vibrant fishing tournaments.
+Why Anglers Keep Coming Back: Renowned for striped bass and its vibrant fishing tournaments.

 Astoria is located at the mouth of the Columbia River, a hotspot for salmon fishing.
 The town has a deep connection to the fishing industry, with canneries and maritime museums detailing its history.